-The Teen Conservation Leader (TCL) program provides an important volunteer service to the Aquarium, our guests and our communities.
+The Teen Conservation Leader program provides an important volunteer service to the Aquarium, our guests and our communities.
 During a fun and intensive two-week training at the beginning of the summer, students learn basic marine biology and ocean conservation.
-Upon completion of the training, students provide exhibit interpretation for our guests or support our summer camp programs.
+Upon completion of the training, students provide exhibit interpretation for our guests.
 As a Teen Conservation Leader, students develop important job and life skills, build self-confidence and earn community service hours.
-Conservation experiences throughout the summer connect students with opportunities to better understand science and conservation in their local community.

-Additional opportunities during the school year and summer are available only to TCL volunteers who have participated in the summer program.
-Students can assist in special events at the Aquarium, support a variety of education programs or interpret exhibits for guests.
-Students cultivate lasting relationships with their peers, adult volunteers and Aquarium staff.
-No matter which of these adventures students choose, they'll take home memories of a lifetime!
+Additional volunteer opportunities are available only to TCL volunteers who have participated in the summer program.
+These opportunities include assisting in special events at the Aquarium, supporting a variety of education programs, or interpreting exhibits for guests.

 - Demonstrate an eagerness to learn and to work with people of all ages and backgrounds